 2014 BMW 2-Series Coupe

 You’ll get a wide-screen 8.8-inch display if you opt up to the navigation system with Touch Controller.
 Other options include Adaptive Headlights, High Beam Assistant, Parking Assistant, a rearview camera system, and BMW Apps functionality.

 Numerous other functions can also be integrated into the car at a later stage using third-party apps--via a smartphone or the car’s built-in SIM card.
 These include real time traffic information, web radio functions and use of social networking services such as Facebook and Twitter.
 One app that is tailor-made for a car like the M235i is the M Laptimer.

 As for safety, BMW’s Driving Assistant option comprises the camera-based Lane Departure Warning and Collision Warning systems.
 There are also front airbags, side airbags integrated into the seat backrests, head airbags for the front and rear seats, as well as knee airbags for the driver and front passenger.
 Additionally, all 2-Series models are fitted with belt force limiters and belt tensioners in the front, ISOFIX child seat attachments in the rear, and a tire pressure monitor.

 For pedestrian safety, the car has been designed with an active hood system: in the event of a collision, the system automatically raises the rear part of the hood.
 This creates additional deformation capacity, helping reduce the force of impact.
 In addition, relocating the intake air duct for the engine plus the air filter for the interior allowed the creation of a larger deformation zone in the hood area.

-Stay tuned for the 2014 BMW 2-Series’ debut in Detroit in January, and look for a 2-Series Convertible to join the lineup later in 2014.
+Look for a 2-Series Convertible to join the lineup later in 2014.